dlops-io/mega-pipeline/README.md

-# Mega Pipeline App
+# Mega Pipeline App (Tutorial T5B)

 🎙️ &rightarrow; 📝 &rightarrow; 🗒️ &rightarrow;  [🔊🇫🇷] &rightarrow; 🔊

-In this tutorial we will build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/) which does the following:
+In this tutorial we will build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/) but as opposed to what we did in T5 now we will follow a more proper workflow.
+You will not be asked to create the Dockerfiles and Pipfiles but given to you You could build the images and run or just run them directly from the dockerhub You will be asked to put the secrets not in each app directory but in a folder that is not part of the repo.

+ Remember the goal of this pipeline is the following:

 * Pavlos has recorded audio prompts that will be used as our input data.
 * The audio file is first transcribed using Google Cloud Speech to Text API